jxm033f/esp32-locker/README.md

 # Module 2: Locker
 COMS BC 3930

-Through this module, I created an interactive locker that allows you to unlock a secret box.
+Through this module, I created an interactive locker that allows you to unlock a secret box if given the correct password.
+The locker has 5 modes, which allow for different functions to occur depending on the state.
+Both the Raspberry Pi and ESP32 are used for this module.
+Unlike Module 1, the Raspberry Pi is only used for its power source as the whole program is being runned through the ESP32.

 ## Materials:
-- Raspberry Pi (used for Power)
+- Raspberry Pi
-- ESP32 (runs Arduino program)
+- ESP32
 - 1 analog joystick
 - 2 large buttons
 - 1 SPST switch